 marital status

-the employment or self-employment income of each spouse
+the portion of net income that is employment or self-employment income

 whether both spouses receive the benefit

-A “working income exemption” applies, allowing some employment income to be excluded without reducing the benefit.
+A “working income exemption” applies, allowing some employment income to be earned without reducing the benefit.
+For single persons, the maximum exemption is $10,000.

 Service Canada provides an online benefit estimator to help determine eligibility and payment amounts.